 - Place the risen dough on a lightly floured working top.
 Form into a log and cut it into 8 equal pieces.
 Cover them with a kitchen towel to prevent from drying.

 - Take a piece of dough and roll it using a rolling pin, into a more or less 5x8 inch (13x20 cm) rectangle.
-Spread around 1 tsp of raspberry jam on top, leaving the edges empty.
+Spread around 1 teaspoon of raspberry jam on top, leaving the edges empty.
 Place some frozen raspberry pieces on top.
 Roll it lengthwise.
 Cut it lengthwise, not all the way to the end.
 Braid the 2 pieces of dough together, making sure the beautiful exposed layers of jam is on top.

 - Hold the braid on both ends and stretch it a bit.
 Bring both ends together, overlapping them and creating a hole in the middle.
 Bring one end into the hole and pinch it together with the other end at the bottom.